 - Surgery may be needed between ages 3 to 6 months to correct the 4 heart defects.
-This will improve blood flow from your child's heart and lungs to his body.
+This will improve blood flow from your child's heart and lungs to his or her body.

 How can I manage my child's symptoms?

-- Place your child on his side and pull his knees up to his chest if he turns blue.
-This will help increase blood flow to his lungs.
+- Place your child on his or her side and pull his or her knees up to his or her chest if he or she turns blue.
+This will help increase blood flow to his or her lungs.

 - Keep your child's gums and teeth clean and healthy.
 Brush your child's gums or teeth regularly.
-Ask if your child needs antibiotics when he gets his teeth cleaned.
+Ask if your child needs antibiotics when he or she gets his or her teeth cleaned.

-- Have your child vaccinated to help protect him against infections caused by viruses or bacteria.
+- Have your child vaccinated to help protect him or her against infections caused by viruses or bacteria.
 Ask for more information about vaccinations for your child.

 - Your child has a fever.

 - Your child's signs and symptoms get worse.

 - Your child is unusually fussy or irritable.